JWST Observations of the Double Nucleus in NGC 4486B: Possible Evidence for a Recent Binary SMBH Merger and Recoil: Formation of an Eccentric Nuclear Disk from a Recoiling SMBH

 where $M_{\rm BH}$ is the mass of the recoiling black hole.
 This $R_c$ is where we expect the eccentricity and apsidal alignment of the post-kick disk to be maximized.
 Applying these analytics to NGC 4486B with $M_{\rm BH} = 3.6 \times 10^8 \, M_{\odot}$ and $R_c \sim 6$ pc (taking the double nucleus separation of 12 pc to be the distance between the periapsis and apoapsis of the eccentric disk), we estimate (using eq.~\ref{eqn:r_c}), a required recoil kick $V_{\rm{kick}} \approx 340$\kms.
 This is a fairly moderate magnitude for a GW recoil kick (see Figure \ref{fig:recoil_kick_mag}).

-In Figure \ref{fig:recoil_kick_mag}, we show the expected recoil kick magnitude as a function of the pre-merger black hole mass ratio, $q=m_2/M_1$ (where $M_1$ is the more massive black hole in the binary); adapted from \citet{Akiba.2025} applying the analytical prescription given in \citet{Lousto.2010, Lousto.2012, Fragione.2023}.
+In Figure \ref{fig:recoil_kick_mag}, we show the expected recoil kick magnitude as a function of the pre-merger black hole mass ratio, $q=m_2/M_1$ (where $M_1$ is the more massive black hole in the binary).
+The kick magnitudes are computed using analytic fitting formulae calibrated to numerical relativity simulations of binary black hole mergers \citep{Lousto.2010, Lousto.2012}, as implemented in the Monte Carlo framework of \citet{Fragione.2023} and applied to END scenarios by \citet{Akiba.2025}.
 The light purple region shows the Monte Carlo results of $10^6$ evaluations of the analytical model (described in \cite{Fragione.2023}) with randomized spins.
 The dimensionless spins for both black holes are drawn from an isotropic distribution in direction and a uniform distribution in magnitude ([0, 1]).
 The thick purple line shows the average kick magnitude as a function of $q$ marginalized over the spin distribution.
 The mean and $1 \sigma$-confidence interval of the recoil kick distribution is shown, and the estimated $V_\mathrm{kick}\sim 340\kms$ , required to induce NGC 4486B's double nucleus is indicated with the dashed gray line.
 This recoil kick implies a pre-merger mass ratio of $q \approx 0.24$ which corresponds to a predicted companion mass of $7 \times 10^7 \, M_{\odot}$ (the calculation does not account for mass lost to GWs).
 However, the estimated recoil kick magnitude falls within one standard deviation of the mean for all mass ratios $q > 0.15$, so one can only determine a \textit{lower limit} at the companion mass of $4.7 \times 10^7 \, M_{\odot}$.
 Additionally, it is important to note that these recoil kick and mass ratio estimates assume that stars are initially on circular orbits. \citet{Akiba.2023} showed that the inclusion of initial eccentricities reduces the kick magnitude required to produce an eccentric disk at a given characteristic radius, so a degeneracy exists between the companion mass estimate and the pre-merger stellar eccentricities in the nuclear star cluster.
 This analytic framework establishes the connection between the eccentric disk geometry and the GW recoil kick.
-We emphasize that the purpose of this analytic treatment is to assess the plausibility of this scenario.
-More careful calculations and simulations will be carried out in the future.
-We build upon the above analysis in the following sections to explore the plausible timescales of such an event and the dynamical signatures it may have imprinted on the double nucleus in NGC 4486B.